Jo2003/cd2netmd_gui/help/NetMD Wizard.md

 ### DAO Mode (Disc-at-Once) ###

 In DAO modus the whole audio data will be extracted at once, encoded in one peace, cut in peaces and transfered to your NetMD device.
-This is so far the one possibility to get gap-less audio data on MD.
+This is so far the only possibility to get gap-less audio data on MD.
 This transfer type is supported not only when reading from CD.

 > Note: In DAO mode when reading from CD all sorting and deleting from tracks done in the source window will be reverted before the transfer starts.